jesusv1597/sep10-freedom-project/blog/entry02.md

 I then dug into the hardware aspect of fitness/health.
 Hardware was a pretty difficult thing to determine but I eventually realized that things like personal trainers and gyms counted, so I am going to use personal trainers and fitbits as examples of fitness hardware.

-### Fitbit's
+### Fitbits

 The very first thing that came to my mind when I thought of fitness hardware was the _**Fitbit**_ Fitbits are pretty popular piece of hardware when it comes to namability, but not many people actually use them too often.
 Though Fitbits are not necessary for your fitness journey they can actually be a pretty big help.
 Fitbits are wristwatches that have the ability to accurately count the amount of calories you've burned and the amount of steps you've taken, there are many phone apps that can do this this but the difference between them and the fitbits is that fitbits are wearables and go directly on your wrist, meaning they are a lot more accurate than smartphones.

 ### Personal Trainers

 Personal trainers are a fairly well known concept when it comes to fitness but they are once again not used as much as other concepts.
 And though I understand that they could be pretty pricey at times, they could be really beneficial for people who need someone to motivate them and to give them the plans they need in order reach their fitness goal.
+I first looked up "Fitness trainers" on google and spotted plenty of articles talking about where you could find fitness trainers near you.
+I then looked further and found a site called [FitnessTrainer.com](https://fitnesstrainer.com/) this site allows you to search for fitness trainers in your area and lets you get in touch with them in order to hire them to assist you along your fitness journey.